Skakarla2023/java-backend-mastery/README.md

 ## Author

 Maintained by **Skakarla2023**
-Java learner focusing on strong fundamentals, clean code, and practical understanding.
+B.Tech CSE student building toward an **AI Backend Engineer** role — Java, Spring Boot, Spring AI, LangChain4j.

 ---

-If you are learning Java, feel free to explore, fork, or adapt the structure for your own practice.
+If you are learning Java backend engineering, feel free to explore, fork, or adapt the structure for your own practice.